percona/k8sps-docs/docs/monitoring.md

     === ":material-console: From command line"

-        You can query your PMM Server installation to generate and get the API Key using `curl` and `jq` utilities.
+        You can query your PMM Server to generate and get the API Key using `curl` and `jq` utilities.

         To do it, you will need your PMM Server IP address or hostname, and the admin user credentials.